liopeer/sumo-rl-docker/README.md

 ## Using GUIs
  - should work with some X11 forwarding when using a Linux host
  - really difficult when working with Mac host.
-Starting point -> [https://gist.github.com/paul-krohn/e45f96181b1cf5e536325d1bdee6c949](https://gist.github.com/paul-krohn/e45f96181b1cf5e536325d1bdee6c949)
+Starting point -> [https://gist.github.com/paul-krohn/e45f96181b1cf5e536325d1bdee6c949](https://gist.github.com/paul-krohn/e45f96181b1cf5e536325d1bdee6c949) please open a PR if you have instructions on these topics

 ## Contributing
 Please open issues and pull requests, helps make it more stable.